dotagod/spark-assignement/README.md

 1. Encode its lat/lon into a 5-character geohash.
 2. Enumerate the eight neighbouring cells plus the original.
 3. Compute pairwise scores **only** inside this 3×3 window (≈1 km radius).
-4. Persist results in `MatchStore` so `GET /match/{id}` becomes:
+4. Persist results in `MatchStore` so `GET /profiles/{id}/matches` becomes:
    * fetch cached list (constant-time)
    * sort & slice (O(k log k)).

-The trade-off: extra memory & write-time CPU for constant-time reads, ideal for interactive feeds.
+The trade-off: extra memory & write-time CPU for constant-time reads, optimized for read-heavy workloads.

 ## What Iʼd Change for Production
 - **Distributed Storage** – replace in-memory data structures with a distributed caching layer for fast access and a relational database for durable storage (e.g., Redis + PostgreSQL).